atbcb/usab-uswds/_pages/about/budget-performance/par.md

 > U.S. generally accepted accounting principles issued by the Federal Accounting Standards Advisory Board (FASAB) require that the RSI be presented to supplement the financial statements.
 Although the RSI is not a part of the financial statements, FASAB considers this information to be an essential part of financial reporting for placing the financial statements in appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the RSI in accordance with U.S. generally accepted government auditing standards, which consisted of inquiries of management about the methods of preparing the RSI and comparing the information for consistency with management's responses to the auditor's inquiries, the financial statements, and other knowledge we obtained during the audit of the financial statements, in order to report omissions or material departures from FASAB guidelines, if any, identified by these limited procedures.
 We did not audit and we do not express an opinion or provide any assurance on the RSI because the limited procedures we applied do not provide sufficient evidence to express an opinion or provide any assurance.

 > ##### Other Information
-> USAB’s other information contains a wide range of information, some of which is not directly related to the financial statements.
+> USAB's other information contains a wide range of information, some of which is not directly related to the financial statements.
 This information is presented for purposes of additional analysis and is not a required part of the financial statements or the RSI.
 We read the other information included with the financial statements in order to identify material inconsistencies, if any, with the audited financial statements.
 Our audit was conducted for the purpose of forming an opinion on USAB’s financial statements.
 We did not audit and do not express an opinion or provide any assurance on the other information.

 #### Report on Internal Control over Financial Reporting